Coronavirus Information for businesses and employees

 - Stayed informed and responded to business queries about the grants and loans via email and phone.

-- Continued to post content to support and inform businesses regularly in social media and via the weekly e-newsletter.
+- Continued to post content to support and inform businesses regularly in social media and via the weekly e-newsletter, including directing businesses to Government Guidance.

 - Directed businesses to the Growth Hub survey about the impact of Coronavirus on business - results shared with Government to help inform business support measures.